wilzbach/d-parsing-perf/README.md

 ```

 Prefer to work with ranges.
 However the runtime overhead to allocate and copy
-the array is only slightly noticabale: 107%.
+the array is only slightly noticeable: 108.3%.

 ### C) using `readf`